ANCPLabOldenburg/ancpbids_documentation/query/advanced.md

 ```

-A simple query consist on specifying the participant (´subject´) and the imaging modality (´suffix´):
+A simple query consist on specifying the participant ´subject´ and the imaging modality ´suffix´:

 ````{tab-set}
 ```{tab-item} MEG